scientific-python/scientific-python-archive/presentations/proposed/scipy2023/proposal.md

 The Scientific Python project aims to better coordinate the ecosystem and grow the community.
 This talk focuses on our efforts to better coordinate project development, and to improve shared infrastructure.
-Come hear about our goals, our recent technical work, and learn how you can get involved!
+Come hear about our recent progress and our plans for the coming year!

 ## Description (500 words)